 To checkout and download eBooks to your computer:

-To learn more, see Checking out and Downloading EBSCO eBooks on the EBSCO Support Site.
+To learn more, see Checking out and Downloading EBSCO eBooks on EBSCO Help.

 eBooks can be downloaded to your mobile device and read with the free Bluefire Reader app.